 The State Warden shall be present at all meetings of the Utah State Council and, at the opening shall, with the aid of such assistants as may be appointed by the Chairman, assure the presence of only qualified Third Degree Members.

 He shall be responsible for all Utah State Council property and also perform such duties as may be directed by the State Deputy.

+He shall be responsible for the delivery and setup of required equipment for State meetings and ceremonials.

+Section 9 – Immediate Past State Deputy Duties: The Immediate Past State Deputy (IPSD) provides guidance and counsel to the State Officer Team.
+May also accept assignments from the State Deputy to assist with the State Council Strategic Plan

+Section 10 - State Executive Secretary

+a) The State Deputy may appoint a State Executive Secretary (ES) to assist the State Secretary in the performance of his duties.
+The ES is a non-voting member of the Utah State council.

+b) He serves as the recorder/stenographer for the proceedings of the Utah State Annual Meeting.

+c) He also records the proceedings from the annual Kickoff, Mid-Year and monthly State Officers meetings.

+d) The ES assists the State deputy and State Secretary with administrative tracking duties and publishes correspondence on behalf of the State Council.

+e) He performs other duties as assigned by the State Deputy or other elected State Officers.

-Section 9 – State Vacancies: Appointments to fill vacancies of any State Officer shall be made by the State Officers for the unexpired term at a meeting called for the purpose, at which meeting at least the majority of State Officers are in attendance.
+Section 11 – State Vacancies: Appointments to fill vacancies of any State Officer shall be made by the State Officers for the unexpired term at a meeting called for the purpose, at which meeting at least the majority of State Officers are in attendance.
 In case of any vacancy in the office of Alternate to the Supreme Council, such vacancy shall be filled by the State Deputy.